-In order to extend the storage capacity of non-nuclear radioactive waste (e.g., from medicine, industry and research) the Paul Scherrer Institute (PSI) plans to build a new interim storage facility beside the Federal Interim Storage facility (BZL).
+In order to extend the storage capacity of non-nuclear radioactive waste (e.g., from medicine, industry and research) the Paul Scherrer Institute (PSI) plans to build a new interim storage facility beside the existing Federal Interim Storage Facility (BZL).
 In June 2014, PSI submitted the application for the construction and operation licence.
-The description of the project and the safety analysis report has been reviewed by ENSI.
+After the description of the project and the safety analysis report have been reviewed and approved by the authorities (ENSI's advisory opinion was published in July 2017), the licensing authority (DETEC) granted the construction license in September 2018.